 with nonnegative $Q_I \in \ZZ[t,t^{-1}]$. \end{theorem} However, it remained an open question in \cite[Remark 2.3]{MU} if the condition of the Theorem is satisfied by \emph{every} rational function with the given denominator and nonnegative coefficients.
 In this paper we answer this question to the negative.
 In Section \ref{section:examples} we provide examples of rational functions that do not admit a decomposition \eqref{2eq1} and are thus not realizable as Hilbert series.
 On the other hand, we show the following in Corollary \ref{cor:rat} and Theorem \ref{thm:2var}: \begin{theorem} Assume that the degrees $d_1, \dotsc, d_n$ are pairwise either coprime or equal.
-Then the following holds: \begin{enumerate} \item If $n=2$, then every rational function $P(t) \in \LS$ with the given denominator and nonnegative coefficients admits a decomposition as in \eqref{2eq1} \item In general, the same still holds \emph{up to multiplication with a scalar}. \end{enumerate} \end{theorem} We will also provide an example that the conclusion does not hold without the assumption on the degrees being pairwise coprime.
+Then the following holds: \begin{enumerate} \item If $n=2$, then every rational function $P(t) \in \LS$ with the given denominator and nonnegative coefficients admits a decomposition as in \eqref{2eq1} \item In general, the same still holds \emph{up to multiplication with a scalar}. \end{enumerate} \end{theorem} In particular, there is a formal Laurent series $P(t)$ with integral coefficients such that $2P(t)$, but not $P(t)$, is the Hilbert series of a finitely generated graded $R$--module, cf.~Exam\-ple \ref{ex3.1}.
+Moreover, we will provide an example (Example \ref{ex3.3}) showing that the conclusion does not hold without the assumption on the degrees being pairwise coprime.